TyroeCommerce/tyro-simplify-magento2-plugin-3.0.1/README.md

 ### Composer
 To download and install the components you need Composer, a PHP package manager.
 If it's not yet there on your Magento 2 server, install it first.
 Please follow the instructions specific for your operating system: [https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md)

-### Simplify Commerce Account
+### Tyro Simplify eCommerce Account
-Before you can use the module, you must have a Simplify Commerce account [https://www.simplify.com/commerce/](https://www.simplify.com/commerce/)
+Before you can use the module, you must have a Tyro Simplify eCommerce account [https://www.simplify.com/commerce/](https://www.simplify.com/commerce/)

-We recommend that you configure the module using Simplify Commerce Sandbox configuration.
+We recommend that you configure the module using Tyro Simplify eCommerce Sandbox configuration.
 This way you can make sure everything works well, before you start receiving live payments.
-For testing module configuration you can use test card numbers provided by Simplify Commerce at [https://simplify.com/commerce/docs/testing/test-card-numbers](https://simplify.com/commerce/docs/testing/test-card-numbers).
+For testing module configuration you can use test card numbers provided by Tyro Simplify eCommerce at [https://simplify.com/commerce/docs/testing/test-card-numbers](https://simplify.com/commerce/docs/testing/test-card-numbers).
 You will find more details about the configuration in the following chapters.

 ## Installation